Newton Railroaders: History

 In their first season of Kansas State League play, the Newton Railroaders placed sixth in the 1909 Kansas State League.
 The Railroaders finished with a 42–54 overall record to end the season to place sixth in the eight–team league.
-Playing under managers Con Harlow and William Stilwell, the Railroaders finished 18.0 games behind the first placeLyons Lions in the final Kansas State League standings.
+Playing under managers Con Harlow and William Stilwell, the Railroaders finished 18.0 games behind the first place Lyons Lions in the final Kansas State League standings.

 Continuing play as members of the 1910 Kansas State League, the Newton Railroaders finished the season with a record of 56–54 to place fourth under manager Mel Backus.
 The Railroaders finished 16.5 games behind the first place Hutchinson Salt Packers in the final 1910 standings of the eight–team league.

 The 1911 Newton Railroaders continued play as the Kansas State League folded during the season.
 The Kansas State League folded on July 11, 1911.
 The Railroaders ended the 1911 season with a record of 39–21 record, after the league disbanded on July 11, 1911, due to crop failures and drought.
 When the league ceased play, Newton was in second place in the standings, as the Railroaders finished 0.5 game behind the first place Great Bend Millers (39–20) in the shortened season.

 In 1912, the Newton Railroaders rejoined the Central Kansas League.
 On July 12, 1912, the Newton franchise moved to Minneapolis, Kansas with a record of 16–11.
 Overall, the Newton/Minneapolis team finished the season with an overall record of 50–40 to place third, playing under returning manager William Stilwell.
 Newton finished 4.0 games behind the first place Great Bend Millers in the final standings.
 The Central Kansas League folded following the season.

 After a twelve-year gap in minor league play, Newton had a final season playing as members of the 1924 Class D level Southwestern League.
 The Newton Railroaders played their final season in 1924, relocating twice due to a ballpark issue.
 The team won the pennant, finishing with a record of 79–50 under manager John McCloskey.
 It was reported that a windstorm collapsed the grandstand at Newton's Athletic Park on July 23, 1924, during a game with the Arkansas City Osages.
 Twenty people were injured.
 As a result of the damage, Newton moved to Blackwell (7–4) on July 26, 1924.
 Blackwell moved to Ottawa (13–12) on August 5, 1924.
 Ottawa then returned to Newton on August 28, 1924.
 In the playoff Finals, the Arkansas City Osages defeated the Newton Railroaders/Blackwell/Ottawa Gassers 4 gamed to 3.
 The league folded following the season.

 Newton, Kansas has not hosted another minor league team.